unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

 ### The proposal generator

-As in the previous tutorials, we let the proposals be simple random walks.
+As in the previous tutorials, we will use simple random walk proposals.
-We need to define separate proposals for shape, translation and rotation.
+We will define separate proposals for shape, translation and rotation.
  On one hand, this lets us set the step length (i.e. stddev of the distribution from which we sample the next step) individually for each group, and thus to incorporate our knowledge that changes in rotation will be much smaller than the shape changes.
 On the other hand,